nmfs-ost/ss3-test-models/README.md

 # ss-test-models

-Stock Synthesis models used for testing
+Stock Synthesis models and scripts used for testing

+## Repository structure

+All SS models are in the "models" subfolder.
+All testing scripts and specifications files are in the "jenkins" subfolder.

 ## Why are these models not in the user-examples repository?